1suite/Solder/README.md

 At runtime, this `require` call returns a table containing the `SDK` field.
 This `SDK` field resolves to the main `solder` table, which provides the core API accessible in your code.

+Note that require's first argument should match the string pattern `@%w+/solder$`. **If it doesn't, it will lead to undefined behavior when trying to use the SDK.**

 ### What You Get

 The returned `solder` table includes: